JackSzwergold/Writing/memories/The Bag of Jewelry.md

 “What’s in there?”
 I asked.
 And as my mom and dad looked at me I looked at the table and saw for myself what was in there: It was lots of gold and shiny things.
 “Jewelry,” my dad said.
 My mom added, “I find this in the street between this side and the other side,” which I knew, in her broken English, to me meant she found it on the median between on Brighton Beach Avenue between the block our building was on and the supermarket across the street.

 I leaned in cloaser to check out the haul: Lots of jewelry.
-Lots of gold-ish looking items.
+Lots of gold colored pieces of jewelry.
 Were they real or fake?
 No clue.
 But lots of gold-ish chains and other stuff… But mainly gold-ish chains.

-I felt excited.
-No idea what anything was worth—or where this Crown Royal bag came from—but I knew one thing: My mom would sell it at the local jewelry store a few blocks away.
+I felt excited for us.
+No idea what anything was worth—or where this Crown Royal bag came from—but I knew one thing: My mom would sell it at the local jewelry store a few blocks away and that would ease our family’s poverty a bit.

 “Don’t tell anybody,” my dad said.
 And I knew what he meant.
 Life was hard enough without neighborhood Yentas, gossips and low lifes knowing that we found this haul.